DianaNites/cargo-sysroot/README.md

 * Allow disabling the `mem` feature.

 ## FAQ

-* Q: Why are all versions before 0.5.0 yanked?
-* A: They didn't work correctly due to bugs or changes in the standard distribution.

 * Q: Why did you write this over just using `cargo-xbuild`
 * A: It was easier and simpler than getting `cargo-xbuild` to work reliably or with any other standard tools.